Home

 What makes an app the best fit

-The right fit depends on your event size, but the winning setup is usually the one that keeps setup simple for players and admin work simple for hosts.
+The right fit depends on event size, but the winning setup usually keeps player entry simple and host work light.

-If invites, brackets, scores, and results all feel disconnected, the app is adding work instead of removing it.
+If invites, brackets, scores, and results all feel disconnected, the setup is adding work instead of removing it.

 Pick tools that work for both casual club nights and formal tournaments.